22nd Infantry Regiment (United States): Operation Restore Hope

-On 3 December 1992 The 10th Mountain Division (Light) deployed to Somalia in support Operation Restore Hope.
+On 3 December 1992 the 10th Mountain Division (Light) deployed to Somalia in support Operation Restore Hope.
 The 2nd Battalion's mission along with some of its sister battalions was to secure major cities and roads to provide safe passage of relief supplies to the Somali population suffering from the effects of the Somali Civil War.
 The 2nd Battalion also provided infantry soldiers to the UN for a QRF sent in to rescue members of Task Force Ranger who were pinned down during a raid in what is known as today as the Battle of Mogadishu.
 The last soldiers of the 2nd Battalion, 22nd Infantry returned to the United States in March 1994.

 Operation Iraqi Freedom

 2-22 IN deployed in support of Operation Iraqi Freedom 2005–2006 to West Baghdad under the command of LTC Kevin P. Brown.
-The Battalion deployed to Operation Iraqi Freedom again in 2007–2008 to Kirkuk as part of the Surge ordered by President George W. Bush.
+The battalion deployed to Operation Iraqi Freedom again in 2007–2008 to Kirkuk as part of the Surge ordered by President George W. Bush.
 They were commanded by LTC Dennis Sullivan.
-During combat operations in Kirkuk province, 2-22IN was supported by brigade elements comprising mainly of former 2-22IN soldiers.
+During combat operations in Kirkuk province, 2-22IN was supported by brigade elements comprising mainly former 2-22IN soldiers.
 The "Commanders Emergency Relief Program" (CERP) strategically used money as a means to turn the tide of battle.